andyholmes/flatter/README.md

 ## Multiple Architectures

+> [!NOTE]
+> As of February 2025, arm64/aarch64 builds will fail on `ubuntu-latest`
+> (i.e. `ubuntu-24.04-arm`) so `ubuntu-22.04-arm` must be used.

-Flatter support building repositories with multiple architectures, such as `x86_64` for desktop and `aarch64` for mobile devices.
+Flatter supports building repositories with multiple architectures, such as `x86_64` for desktop and `aarch64` for mobile devices.

 Multiple architectures can be built in a [job matrix][gh-matrix] or by adding